 Oversight & Governance.
+The over-riding principal of our human capital management strategy focuses on attracting, developing, and retaining top quality talent regardless of gender, ethnicity, national origin, age, religion, or physical ability.
+We strive to identify and select the best candidates for all open positions based solely on the qualifying factors for each job.
+We are dedicated to providing a workplace for our associates that is inclusive, supportive, and free of any form of discrimination or harassment; rewarding and recognizing our team members based on their individual results and team performance; and recognizing and respecting all of the characteristics and differences that make each of our associates unique.
 Our Board of Directors and Board committees provide oversight on certain human capital matters, including our inclusion and diversity program and initiatives.
 The Board of Directors is responsible for discussing, evaluating, and reviewing regular updates from management with regard to human capital matters.
-Our Board of Directors is comprised of diverse cultures, ethnicity, and gender.
+Our Board of Directors is comprised of diverse perspectives, experiences, cultures, ethnicity, and gender.